clarestudio/pic32icsp/README.md

 ## Bill of Materials

-* Atmel/Microchip ATtiny2313 microcontroller
+* Atmel/Microchip ATtiny2313 microcontroller.
+I think you can use attiny2313a or attiny4313 instead of attiny2313.
+I used attiny2313 simply because it was in stock.
-* 9.216MHz quartz crystal timing device
+* 9.216MHz quartz crystal timing device.
-* two 22pF ceramic capacitors for quartz crystal
+* two 22pF ceramic capacitors for quartz crystal.
-* some 0.1uF ceramic capacitors to bypassing of power rail
+* some 0.1uF ceramic capacitors to bypassing of power rail.
-* 3.3V LDO voltage regulator device and reasonable bypass capacitors
+* 3.3V LDO voltage regulator device and reasonable bypass capacitors.
-* 3.3V I/O compatible USB-UART module
+* 3.3V I/O compatible USB-UART module.
-* your favorite connectors and wires
+* your favorite connectors and wires.
-* your favorite universal board
+* your favorite universal board.
-* your favorite PIC32MX2xx device as a target
+* your favorite PIC32MX2xx device as a target.

 ## Hardware wirings